 It is also known as the Collar City, having supported twenty-six collar, cuff and shirt manufacturing facilities in 1901.
 No longer active in the garment industry, the City of Troy is currently undergoing a significant cultural and economic renaissance.

-Improvements to the downtown and the revitalization of the waterfront area include the introduction of excellent restaurants, cultural attractions, new and unique shops.
+Improvements to the downtown and the revitalization of the waterfront area include the introduction of excellent restaurants, cultural attractions, and new and unique shops.
 Troy enjoys a rich and diverse population that provides a wonderful flair to its culinary profile, with restaurants featuring Italian, Greek, Chinese, Mexican, Caribbean and Lebanese cuisine.
 Economic revival is evident in the heart of the city, where historic architecture is being preserved and real estate is moving at a brisk pace.

 The Troy School District consists of 4300 students in six elementary schools, one middle school and Troy High School serves the grade 9-12 population.
 Troy is also a college-town community.
 It is home to the prestigious Rensselaer Polytechnic Institute as well as Hudson Valley Community College, Russell Sage College and the Emma Willard Private Secondary School for girls.
-The State University at Albany, College of Saint Rose, Siena College, Skidmore and Union Colleges are all within a 30 minute drive of Troy.
+The State University at Albany, College of Saint Rose, Siena College, Skidmore and Union College are all within a 30 minute drive of Troy.

 Centrally located in the Capital District, transportation to and from Troy is readily available.
 Capital District Transportation Authority (CDTA) provides public transportation for Troy.
-There is an Amtrak station in nearby Rensselear, and the Albany International Airport is just a few minutes drive.
+There is an Amtrak station in nearby Rensselaer, and the Albany International Airport is just a few minutes drive.